Do Go On - 314 - The Oak Island Mystery

 Yeah, great.

-Wow, it's very relevant though, Dave.
+Wow, it feels, it's actually, it's very relevant though, Dave.

-That's why it's so amazing, so impressive.
+That's why it's so amazing.

 So this is just amazingly fortunate.

-It's how you do it.
+It's ridiculous, hey, you do it.

-So, Jess, you also normally have a little something there as well?
+So, Jess, you also normally have a little something there as well.

-of the money pit.
+and we're making a food replica of the money pit.

 It's mostly like a pizza dough kind of thing,

-but then we've
+but then we've dug down into it,

-did not listen to anything just well what.
-Well, what a beautiful sounding drink or food that you just mentioned.
+drink or food that you just mentioned.

 I was not distracted at all by a technical issue.

-I'm going to read out five names.
+So I'm going to read out five names.

 Are you ready to go, Dave?

-I'm not sure, but, you know, we'll find out.
+I'm not sure, but we'll find out.

 What do you mean, David?